Once you’ve completed the Quick-Start Budget, choose one of the following to track your expenses each month:

 This is your total take-home (after tax) pay for both you and, if you’re married, your spouse.
 Don’t forget to include everything—full-time jobs, second jobs, freelance pay, Social Security checks, royalties from your chihuahua’s acting gig, and any other ongoing source of income.

 Think about your regular bills (mortgage, electricity, etc.) and your irregular bills (quarterly payments like insurance or HOA) that are due for the upcoming month.
 After that, total your other costs, like food, gas, food, entertainment, food, and anything else that comes to mind (like food).
 Every dollar you spend should be accounted for.

-Subtract income from expenses to equal zero.
+Subtract expenses from income to equal zero.